Convert Pascals to Gigapascals

 When do you need to convert between Pascals and Gigapascals?

-A metric unit of pressure equal to 1,000,000,000 pascals (1,000 MPa).
+A metric unit of pressure equal to exactly 1,000,000,000 pascals (1,000 MPa).
 Pascal and Gigapascal are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.